Prasangafdo/RapidDelivery1.7Beta/README.md

 # RapidDeliveryweb1.4
 Courier management system
-V 1.4 with multi user login
+V 1.8 with All the GUIs completed

-DB fully connected to the "RapidDeliverynew".
-Other SQL files are only for testing purposes.
-No need them to run the system.
+All the users can log into the system and fulfil their tasks.